Home / Quick Links / Security

 • What you should do

-Start by checking if another family member has made the transaction or someone else authorised to use the account.
+Begin by verifying whether another family member made the transaction or if someone else authorised to use the account did so.

 If it still looks suspicious, contact us as soon as possible.